Neural Projected Quantum Dynamics: a systematic study: Integration schemes

 The same approach can be extended to Padé-like schemes by substituting in \cref{eqn:LPE_S} the term

 with $b,\alpha, a\in\mathbb{C}$.
-All coefficients are again obtained semi-analytically (see Appendix~\ref{app:integration_scheme_details}).
+All coefficients are again obtained semi-analytically (see \cref{app:integration_scheme_details}).
 Though we do not have an explicit expression for the order $o(s)$ resulting from an $s$-substep expansion of this form, we find for the shallower schemes $o(1) = 2$, $o(2) = 3$, and $o(3) = 4$.

-We will refer to these schemes as \emph{splitted LPE} (S-LPE) and \emph{splitted PPE} (S-PPE), respectively.
+We will refer to these schemes as \emph{split LPE} (S-LPE) and \emph{split PPE} (S-PPE), respectively.
 They have the two advantages.
-First, they reduce the complexity of the optimizations in \cref{eqn:optimization_UV}, and second, they reduce the prefactor of the error of their reciprocal non-splitted counterpart of the same order, as evidenced in Fig.~\ref{fig:l2_integration_schemes}.
+First, they reduce the complexity of the optimizations in \cref{eqn:optimization_UV}, and second, in many cases they reduce the prefactor of the error of their reciprocal non-split counterpart of the same order, as evidenced in \cref{fig:l2_integration_schemes}.